 Many graduates in India aspire to become Civil Servants.
 Some people dedicate themselves full time to UPSC preparation while some others work while they prepare for the exam.
 In this article, we will explore ways in which a working professional will be able to efficiently prepare for the IAS exam.

 What to be done by Working Professionals for UPSC Preparation?

-- The biggest doubt a working aspirant faces is whether he/she has to quit one’s job during the course of preparation.
+- Do not quit your job: Many working professionals who want to crack the Civil Services Exam are in a dilemma whether to quit their job or not.
 The answer to this would be to strike a fine balance between idealism and pragmatism.
-So leaving your job outright at the start of your preparation is not advisable as it might affect your career progression and your work experience actually comes handy during your UPSC interview.
+Leaving your job at the start of your preparation is not advisable as it might affect career progression.
+Work experience also helps score well during the UPSC interview.

-- The ideal time to start your preparation is at the least 9-10 months prior to prelims.
-During this course one’s focus should be to build a strong foundation, especially in core subjects such as history, economics, polity etc. and most importantly you’re optional.
-For the first 6 months focusing on mains instead of prelims (because preparing for mains simultaneously covers a major chunk of UPSC prelims syllabus) should be of paramount importance.
+- The ideal time to start preparing is at the least 9-10 months prior to Prelims.
+During this time, the focus should be on building a strong foundation, especially in core subjects such as history, economics, polity etc. and the optional subject.
+For the first six months, the studies should be done keeping in mind both Prelims and Mains.
+Preparing for mains simultaneously covers a major chunk of UPSC syllabus.

-- With this time frame in mind, a candidate is expected to put in around 4 hours of dedicated preparation on a regular basis.
-An aspirant needs to do justice to general studies, current affairs and the optional and not compromise on any of these core areas due to paucity of time.
-He/she needs to plan a work day in such a manner so that they can get adequate amount of study time despite a busy day.
-An ideal work around would be to split the study hours into prior-work, during-work and post-work.
+- Keeping this in mind, a candidate has to devote at least 5-6 hours on a regular basis for studies.
+An IAS aspirant needs to prepare for General Studies, Current Affairs and the optional subject.
+A working aspirant should not compromise on any of these core areas due to the paucity of time.
+They have to plan in such a way that even on busy days, the continuity of preparation is not broken.
+An ideal workaround would be to split the study hours into prior to work, during work, post-work and revision schedules.